-Research and Destroy – Hansen, Ioki and Hoffs go undercover at a prestigious technical college where the chemistry lab is suspected as the source of designer drugs which are hitting the street.
+Research and Destroy – Hansen, Ioki, and Hoffs go undercover at a prestigious technical college where the chemistry lab is suspected as the source of designer drugs that are hitting the street.

-Ioki stumbles on a Chinese student who is afraid to go back to his country due to supporting the actions of the demonstrators and reformers in Tienemen Square.
+Ioki stumbles on a Chinese student who is afraid to go back to his country due to supporting the actions of the demonstrators and reformers in Tiananmen Square.